 Frequently asked questions about the placebo effect

-1. What type of cognitive stimulation activities are effective for older adults with depression?
+1. What types of cognitive stimulation activities are effective for older adults with depression?

 Activities such as crosswords, orientation exercises, reminiscence, guided reading and functional writing, always adapted to the patient’s profile.

-2. How many times a week should cognitive stimulation be applied in older adults?
+2. How many times per week should cognitive stimulation be applied in older adults?

-Sessions of 45–60 minutes are recommended, 2 to 3 times per week, for at least 12 weeks.
+It is recommended to carry out 45-60 minute sessions, 2 to 3 times per week, for at least 12 weeks.

-3. What emotional benefits does cognitive stimulation have in older adults?
+3. What emotional benefits does cognitive stimulation have for older adults?

-It improves self-esteem, sense of accomplishment, reduces isolation and strengthens social and family ties.
+It improves self-esteem, sense of achievement, reduces isolation and strengthens social and family ties.

 4. Can cognitive stimulation be combined with mindfulness or meditation?